Moon landing: Apollo missions

 Astronaut Buzz Aldrin, Lunar Module pilot of the first lunar landing mission, poses for a photograph beside the deployed United States flag during an Apollo 11 Extravehicular Activity (EVA) on the lunar surface.

-In total, twenty-four U.S. astronauts have traveled to the Moon.
-Three have made the trip twice, and twelve have walked on its surface.
-Apollo 8 was a lunar-orbit-only mission, Apollo 10 included undocking and Descent Orbit Insertion (DOI), followed by LM staging to CSM redocking, while Apollo 13, originally scheduled as a landing, ended up as a lunar fly-by, by means of free return trajectory; thus, none of these missions made landings.
-Apollo 7 and Apollo 9 were Earth-orbit-only missions.
+Twenty-four U.S. astronauts traveled to the Moon's vicinity under the Apollo program.
+Three made the trip twice, and twelve walked on its surface.
+Apollo 8 and Apollo 10 remained in lunar orbit.
+Apollo 10 included undocking and Descent Orbit Insertion (DOI), followed by LM staging to CSM redocking.
+Apollo 13, originally scheduled as a landing, ended up as a lunar flyby by means of free return trajectory.
+Apollo 7 and Apollo 9 remained in Earth orbit.
 Apart from the inherent dangers of crewed Moon expeditions as seen with Apollo 13, one reason for their cessation according to astronaut Alan Bean is the cost it imposes in government subsidies.